This document was compiled and is copyright (2001) by Robert J. Budzynski.

 For editing Pike code with syntax highlighting you might

-module for (X)Emacs, which is
+use the pike.el module for (X)Emacs, which is

 provided in the Pike distribution.